Multilingual LLMs Struggle to Link Orthography and Semantics in Bilingual Word Processing: Introduction

 \section{Introduction}

 The advent of Large Language Models (LLMs) has enhanced the ability of artificial systems to model natural language.
 These sophisticated models have nearly achieved human-like performance in grammar and sentence comprehension~\cite{cai2023does}.
-However, studies evaluating the linguistic and cognitive capabilities of these models predominantly focused on English~\cite{lai2023chatgpt,kosinski2023theory, zhang2023don}.
-Given that almost half of the global population speaks at least two languages~\cite{grosjean2021life}, it is pertinent to assess these models' bilingual capabilities and whether their processing proficiency is consistent across languages.
-This would also allude to their capacity for multilingualism and the unique challenges faced therein, which is a crucial yet relatively undetermined area of study.
+However, studies evaluating the linguistic and cognitive capabilities of these models focus primarily on English~\cite{lai2023chatgpt,kosinski2023theory, zhang2023don}.
+Given that almost half of the global population speaks at least two languages~\cite{grosjean2021life}, it is pertinent to assess the bilingual capabilities of these models and whether their processing proficiency is consistent across languages.
+This would also imply their ability in multilingual processing and the challenges faced there, which is a crucial, yet relatively undetermined area of study.